unicode-org/icu4x/docs/style-guide.md

 * Construction: users can create a `Foo { bar: 42 }`.
   * This also means it’s a breaking change for you to add or remove any fields (and using a Default trait won't help you here since you still have to rely on every caller using it to avoid adding a new field being a breaking change).
-* Mutation: if the user has some `mut var: Foo` or `&mut Foo`, they can change the value.
+* Mutation: if the user has some `mut var: Foo` or `&mut Foo`, they can change the value without notice.
+  * While this won't cause any race conditions in Rust, it does prevent a whole class of useful optimizations for types around internal consistency (e.g. you cannot cache otherwise expensive hash-code values).
 * Partial borrow: if a user binds `let var = &foo.bar;` they can still use other fields without any complaint from the borrow checker.

 You can always supply public inlinable getters to access fields, and non-public fields are still directly accessible by the current module and any sub-modules.

+One suggested situation in which public fields would be acceptable is for user-facing "bag of options" structs.
+These would have no inbuilt semantics and no consistency guarantees, so the visual "cleanliness" of bare fields might outweigh the issues above.
+See [this issue](https://github.com/unicode-org/rust-discuss/issues/15) for more.

 ## Derived Traits